This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 I’m taking this tip from one of my friends.
 She swears that her Roomba is the best way to keep your floors clean with little effort.

-She has it vacuum the main floor of her house every night after she goes to bed.
+She has her robot vacuum clean the main floor of her house every night after she goes to bed.
 When she gets up in the morning her floors are all vacuumed.
 I think she also mentioned she had one years ago and it didn’t do a good job.
 She tried again and the newer ones did a lot better for her floor.

 You can check it out on here.